Exhaustive goodness-of-fit via smoothed inference and graphics: Discussion

 In this article, we combine smooth tests, smoothed bootstrap and LP modeling aiming to establish a unified framework for goodness-of-fit that naturally integrates modeling, estimation, inference and graphics.

 As highlighted in Section \ref{framework}, LP modeling plays a crucial role to ensure the generalizability of the methods proposed.
-Specifically, it is only through the use of LP score functions that we can guarantee universality with respect to the continuous or discrete nature of the data under study.
+Specifically, through the use of LP score functions we guarantee universality with respect to the continuous or discrete nature of the data under study.
 Furthermore, the comparison density is the key ingredient to simultaneously perform confirmatory and exploratory goodness-of-fit using a CD-plot.
-As shown in Section \ref{COVID}, the latter provides a detailed yet concise visualization of the discrepancies between the hypothesized and the true underlying model in terms of quantiles of the distribution.
+As shown in Section \ref{COVID}, the latter provides a detailed yet concise visualization of the discrepancies between the hypothesized and the true model in terms of quantiles of the distribution.

 The LP-based smoothed bootstrap scheme described in Section \ref{LPscheme} is the first step in the variance estimation process and easily applies to arbitrarily large samples.
 In this manuscript, we only briefly study its performance with respect to the nonparametric bootstrap.
 The reason being that, for our purposes, the smoothed bootstrap is ultimately used to adjust the estimate of the standard error of $\widehat{d}_m$ after a model selection procedure is implemented (see Section \ref{extensions}).
 Results such as Theorem \ref{theo1} cannot be easily derived in this setting and thus more work is needed to perform a fair comparison between the smoothed and the nonparametric bootstrap while implementing post-selection adjustments.